Apply to the Program

 Step 1.
 Attend an Information Session

 Interested in the integrated nursing pathway?
-Join us at a general information session in our new building on the Auraria Campus and learn about the program, prerequisites and admissions process.
+Join us at a general information session on the Auraria Campus (see list below for locations) and learn about the program, prerequisites and admissions process.

 - These are drop-in sessions and there is no need to RSVP.